 It was only a matter of time until golf equipment jumped into the Smart App craze much like the tracking technology companies Fitbit and MyFitnessPal.
 I remember I used to have a chicken scratch system applied to my scorecard to let me know how many fairways I hit during a round.
 After that, I just kind of had a feeling of how long I hit the ball and where my misses went.
-Looking at the King F8 driver and the Cobra Connect smart technology, well, that’s the kind of data that can help improve tee shots immediately when combined MyFly 8 With Smart Pad.
+Looking at the Cobra F8 Driver and the Connect smart technology, well, that’s the kind of data that can help improve tee shots immediately when combined MyFly 8 With Smart Pad.
 Let’s just say, I could get into ‘Embracing a Smart Life’ off the tee.

 Combined with the data tracking technology, Cobra has managed to produce their thinnest, hottest face ever.
-That, coupled with a litany of other technological advancements make the Cobra King F8 a particularly forgiving driver, that can add some serious distance to your drives.
+That, coupled with a litany of other technological advancements make the Cobra F8 Driver a particularly forgiving driver, that can add some serious distance to your drives.
 If you’re wondering how to hit a golf ball farther and truer, read on for our review.

-Before You Buy a Game Improvement Driver
+Things to Consider Before Buying a Game Improvement Driver

-You may find that the F8 is an ideal driver for your game, but before you run out and purchase one, there are a few things you’ll want to know about drivers in general.
+You may find that the Cobra F8 Driver is an ideal driver for your game, but before you run out and purchase one, there are a few things you’ll want to know about drivers in general.
 These clubs fall into three different categories:

 - Game Improvement